 Frequently Asked Questions – Hospital Professionals

-- For a ventilator-dependent patient with a GCS of 5 or less, if terminal extubation or discontinuing vasopressor support is being considered, and/or if a family asks about donation.
+- A ventilator-dependent patient has a GCS of 5 or less, terminal extubation or discontinuing vasopressor support is being considered, and/or a family asks about donation.

-- If a patient we are following becomes unstable and/or if end-of-life, options are being discussed.
+- A patient we are following becomes unstable and/or end-of-life options are being discussed.

 According to the HIPAA privacy rule, “a covered entity (hospitals) may use or disclose protected health information to organ procurement organizations or other entities engaged in the procurement, banking or transplantation of cadaveric organs, eyes or tissue for the purpose of facilitating organ, eye or tissue donation.”
 This allows The LLF to access this protected health information for donors and potential donors without authorization for the purposes of determining medical suitability and facilitating deceased donation.

-Any patient who is on a ventilator with a GCS of 5 or less, for whom brain death testing is planned, any patient for whom terminal extubation or “allow natural death” are being considered.
+Any patient who is on a ventilator with a GCS of 5 or less for whom brain death testing is planned, and/or any patient for whom terminal extubation or “allowing natural death” is being considered.

 Any deceased patient may be eligible to donate tissues.
 Patients who have been candidates for organ donation may still be able to donate corneas or other tissues.
 Please call in all deaths within 60 minutes.

-The Living Legacy Foundation (LLF) is the federally designated organ and tissue recovery organization for the state of Maryland, with the exception of Prince George’s, Charles, and Montgomery counties.
+The Living Legacy Foundation (LLF) is the federally designated organ and tissue recovery organization for the state of Maryland, except for Prince George’s, Charles, and Montgomery counties.

 Anyone from the healthcare team with access to the patient’s medical information can call the MDRL.